 What does it mean?
 The best way we’ve found of explaining it is by imagining going up to a plant and saying, ‘You’re a nice plant, but is there anything I can do to make you look even nicer?’

-In most cases the answer is a resounding "Yes".
-Raising, thinning and shaping the crowns of trees and shrubs, removing the tired old leaves on palms and yuccas – you’ll see some examples on this site.
-It’s all to do with producing a garden of beautifully sculpted plants and a look of well groomed verdancy which is what Architectural Plants are all about anyway.
+In most cases, the answer is a resounding, ‘Yes’.
+Raising, thinning and shaping the crowns of trees and shrubs, removing the tired old leaves on palms and yuccas – you’ll see many examples on our site.
+It’s all to do with producing a garden of beautifully sculpted plants and a look of well-groomed verdancy, which is what Architectural Plants is all about anyway.

-Most of the techniques that we’ve developed over the last 20 odd years are borrowed from nature and if you can look at a garden that’s been Creatively Maintained by us and yet it still looks completely natural - then we have succeeded.
+Most of the techniques that we’ve developed over the last 30-odd years are borrowed from nature.
+If you look at a garden that’s been creatively maintained by us and yet it still looks completely natural, then we have succeeded.